OSINT: Searching the Internet in a Foreign Language

 WHAT YOU RECEIVE

-• A full set of course slides in PDF
+• A full set of course slides

 COURSE FEE

-EUR 400
+EUR 600

 COURSE PREREQUISITES

 Proficiency in English and basic knowledge of the Internet suffices.
+You do not need prior knowledge of the foreign languages discussed in this course to participate.

 TECHNICAL REQUIREMENTS

-• Install Google’s Chrome browser
+• Google’s Chrome Browser